-1. Strong: A dynamic economy
+1. Strong: a dynamic economy

-2. Stable: A good home for your ideas
+2. Stable: a good home for your ideas

-3. Open-minded: Your cultural background will help you attract international customers
+3. Open-minded: your cultural background will help you attract international customers

-4. Helpful: You will receive professional support and funding
+4. Helpful: you will receive professional support and funding

 All German states have professional information centres for entrepreneurs in the making – and advice is free.
-There is also a huge choice in startup initiatives.
+There is also a huge choice of startup initiatives.
 These will help you find suitable networks and will assist you in questions related to funding and others.
 Government support programs may provide funding, too.
 For an overview, click here.

 You can also obtain valuable advice from other international entrepreneurs, whom you might meet in startup networks or at information centres.

-5. Diverse: Become part of a diverse society
+5. Diverse: become part of a diverse society

 More than 10 million people from other countries call Germany their home.
 This co-existence of various cultures and religions has given rise to a lively, international arts and culture scene.
 A high quality of life and a stable democracy also contribute to peaceful coexistence in Germany.